zalando/postgres-operator/docs/reference/operator_parameters.md

 * CRD-based configuration.
-The configuration is stored in the custom YAML manifest, an instance of the custom resource definition (CRD) called `postgresql-operator-configuration`.
+The configuration is stored in the custom YAML manifest, an instance of the custom resource definition (CRD) called `OperatorConfiguration`.
 This CRD is registered by the operator during the start when `POSTGRES_OPERATOR_CONFIGURATION_OBJECT` variable is set to a non-empty value.
 The CRD-based configuration is a regular YAML document; non-scalar keys are simply represented in the usual YAML way.
 The